wjdenny/wjdenny.github.io/content/@2009conway_persistence.md

 ---
 tags:
-  - source
+  - "source"
-  - read/todo
+  - "read/todo"
-  - triage/deep
+  - "triage/deep"
-aliases:
+alias: "Exploring Persistence of Immigrant and Native Students in an Urban Community College"
-  - Exploring Persistence of Immigrant and Native Students in an Urban Community College
+draft: false
 ---
 # Exploring Persistence of Immigrant and Native Students in an Urban Community College